Our Lady of La Salette: Subsequent version of Mélanie's secret

 In 1879, Mélanie released a greatly expanded version of the secret, including new interpretations of the true secret as well as completely new revelations unmentioned in the 1851 version; such new version were published under the title of L'apparition de la très Sainte Vierge de la Salette and contained several apocalyptic claims, such as that Rome would lose its faith and become the See of the Antichrist.
 While the book initially received an imprimatur by Archbishop Salvatore Luigi Zola of Lecce, its contents were later deemed to be false and in contrast with the Catholic faith by the Holy See, and were subsequently put onto the Index Librorum Prohibitorum by decree of the Holy Office on 9 May 1923.

 The Catholic Encyclopedia describes the new version of the secret as "a work of imagination", arguing that, over the years, Mélanie's mind had been disturbed by reading apocalyptic books and the lives of the Illuminati.

 Fate of the children

-"Maximin Giraud, after an unhappy and wandering life, returned to Corps, his native village, and died there a holy death (1 March 1875).
-Mélanie Calvat ended a no less wandering life at Altamura, Italy (15 December 1904)."
+Maximin Giraud died on 1 March 1875, in Corps, the village which he was born.

-Mélanie Calvat died as a Catholic nun at Altamura, Italy, on 15 December 1904.
+Mélanie Calvat died at Altamura, Italy, on 15 December 1904.